-- Contact the Local Authority children's social care team to report concerns and seek advice.
-If it is believed a child is in immediate danger we will contact the police.
-If the safeguarding concern relates to an allegation against an adult working or volunteering with children then the DSL will follow the reporting allegations procedure (see below). - Record the information and action taken relating to the concern raised - Speak to the parents (unless advised not do so by LA children's social care team)

-• The designated safeguarding lead will follow up with the Local Authority children's social care team if they have not contacted the setting within the time frame set out in Working Together to Safeguarding Children (2018).
+- Contact the children's social care team for the Local Authority in which the child resides to report concerns and seek advice. - If it is believed a child is in immediate danger we will contact the police. - If the safeguarding concern relates to an allegation against an adult working or volunteering with children then the DSL will follow the reporting allegations procedure (see below). - Record the information and action taken relating to the concern raised (proforma below) - Speak to the parents (unless advised not do so by LA children's social care team) - The designated safeguarding lead will follow up with the Local Authority children's social care team if they have not contacted the setting within the time frame set out in Working Together to Safeguarding Children (2022).
 We will never assume that action has been taken.

-Keeping children safe is our highest priority and if, for whatever reason, staff do not feel able to report concerns to the DSL or deputy DSL they should call the Local Authority children's social care team or the NSPCC and report their concerns anonymously.
+Keeping children safe is our highest priority and if, for whatever reason, staff do not feel able to report concerns to the DSLs they should call the Local Authority children's social care team or the NSPCC and report their concerns anonymously.

-These contact numbers are displayed Local authority children's social care team 01609 780780 Social.care@northyorks.gov.uk
+These contact numbers are displayed around the school

+Local authority children's social care team 01609 780780 Social.care@northyorks.gov.uk